SadSpongeBob/KIT-Tutorial/README.md

 5. Select `Extract all`
 6. Enter the location you want
 7. Open the project in your IDE

+# How to Use Repository

+Basically the repository can be used in any way necessary.
+Opening other branches for expansion is allowed.
+And after a review may be merged.

+The recommended usage is as follows:
+1. Clone the repository in to your IDE
+2. Go through the exercises and read the `Task.md` file
+3. Try to solve the tasks by yourself
+4. You can find the solutions under `/solution`
+5. After each tutorial, the solutions to the already uploaded tasks will be shared.
+Try to update your branch regularly

 # Repository Structure